adventure-yunfei/react-document-event/README.md

 - It won't try event binding on server rendering so don't worry about that.
 - It manage event handlers automatically - binding on mount, unbinding on unmount, rebinding on update
 - All events can be supported, as there's a way to extend the supported event list
+- No dependency.
+(But of course you should have react...)
 - Test covered, which may make you more confident to use it :)

 # Install